CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that thoroughly covers capabilities, trigger conditions, and edge cases.
-It uses concrete action verbs, includes natural user language, and explicitly defines when the skill should activate.
-The only minor note is the use of second-person 'Use this skill' framing, but the bulk of the description uses imperative/third-person action language, and the second-person usage is in the context of instructing Claude rather than addressing the user.
+This is a strong, well-crafted skill description that thoroughly covers capabilities, trigger conditions, and edge cases.
+It uses concrete action verbs, includes natural user-facing trigger terms, and explicitly defines when the skill should activate.
+The only minor weakness is the use of second-person voice ('Use this skill') rather than pure third-person, though this is a common convention for trigger guidance and the description otherwise avoids first/second person for capability statements.

 DimensionReasoningScore